 If you own shares in Clean Energy Fuels Corp.
 (NASDAQ:CLNE) then it's worth thinking about how it contributes to the volatility of your portfolio, overall.
 In finance, Beta is a measure of volatility.
 Modern finance theory considers volatility to be a measure of risk, and there are two main types of price volatility.
 The first category is company specific volatility.
 This can be dealt with by limiting your exposure to any particular stock.
-The second sort is caused by the natural volatility of markets, overall.
-For example, certain macroeconomic events will impact (virtually) all stocks on the market.
+The second type is the broader market volatility, which you cannot diversify away, since it arises from macroeconomic factors which directly affects all the stocks on the market.

-Looking at the last five years, Clean Energy Fuels has a beta of 1.92.
+Looking at the last five years, Clean Energy Fuels has a beta of 1.98.
 The fact that this is well above 1 indicates that its share price movements have shown sensitivity to overall market volatility.
-Based on this history, investors should be aware that Clean Energy Fuels are likely to rise strongly in times of greed, but sell off in times of fear.
-Share price volatility is well worth considering, but most long term investors consider the history of revenue and earnings growth to be more important.
-Take a look at how Clean Energy Fuels fares in that regard, below.
+If this beta value holds true in the future, Clean Energy Fuels shares are likely to rise more than the market when the market is going up, but fall faster when the market is going down.
+Many would argue that beta is useful in position sizing, but fundamental metrics such as revenue and earnings are more important overall.
+You can see Clean Energy Fuels's revenue and earnings in the image below.

 What this means for you:

-Since Clean Energy Fuels has a reasonably high beta, it's worth considering why it is so heavily influenced by broader market sentiment.
-For example, it might be a high growth stock or have a lot of operating leverage in its business model.
+Since Clean Energy Fuels tends to moves up when the market is going up, and down when it's going down, potential investors may wish to reflect on the overall market, when considering the stock.
 In order to fully understand whether CLNE is a good investment for you, we also need to consider important company-specific fundamentals such as Clean Energy Fuels’s financial health and performance track record.
-I highly recommend you dive deeper by considering the following:
+I urge you to continue your research by taking a look at the following:

 - Future Outlook: What are well-informed industry analysts predicting for CLNE’s future growth?
 Take a look at our free research report of analyst consensus for CLNE’s outlook.